educata/everrest/docs/qr.md

 # QR

-With this QR module, users can generate QR codes with or without an image.
+With the QR module, users can generate QR codes with or without an image.
 Response will be always in base64 format.

 Base URL: